ChiefGyk3D/twitch-and-toot/README.md

     Create a SystemD service to keep the script running and boot with the device hosting it.
     Dockerize this all as well
+    Add ability to optionally use Twitter as well

 ## Donations and Tips